-The Student Experience of Learning and Teaching (SELT) is a survey run by the ANU Evaluations team and administered to the student population.
+The Student Experience of Learning and Teaching (SELT) is a survey run by the ANU Institutional Research team and administered to the student population.
 It is one of the University's major tools for monitoring course development, academic development and student satisfaction.

 SELT surveys are run in each teaching session at ANU: Semesters 1 and 2 (standard sessions) and Summer, Autumn, Winter and Spring (non-standard sessions).